hops-ops/aws-account/README.md

 ```

 When `emailDomain` is omitted we append the prefix to `example.com`.
 You can also pass `parameters.email` to override the full address if needed.
+The `environment` flag only drives the baseline feature toggles (GuardDuty, Security Hub, Config) so you can keep sandboxes lightweight without impacting production accounts.

 ## Status